-In the event the Trustee shall receive conflicting or inconsistent requests and indemnity from two or more groups of Holders, each representing less than a majority of the Outstanding Amount of the 2016A Restructuring Bonds, the Trustee in its sole discretion may determine what action, if any, shall be taken, notwithstanding any other provisions of the Indenture.
+In the event the Trustee shall receive conflicting or inconsistent requests and indemnity from two or more groups of Holders, each representing less than a majority of the Outstanding Amount of the 2017 Restructuring Bonds, the Trustee in its sole discretion may determine what action, if any, shall be taken, notwithstanding any other provisions of the Indenture.

-Voting of the 2016A Restructuring Bonds; Control of Proceedings by Holders
+Voting of the 2017 Restructuring Bonds; Control of Proceedings by Holders

-The Holders of a majority of the Outstanding Amount of the 2016A Restructuring Bonds (or, if less than all tranches are affected, the affected tranche or tranches) have the right to direct the time, method and place of conducting any Proceeding for any remedy available to the Trustee with respect to the 2016A Restructuring Bonds of such tranche or tranches or exercising any trust or power conferred on the Trustee with respect to such tranche or tranches; provided that:
+The Holders of a majority of the Outstanding Amount of the 2017 Restructuring Bonds (or, if less than all tranches are affected, the affected tranche or tranches) have the right to direct the time, method and place of conducting any Proceeding for any remedy available to the Trustee with respect to the 2017 Restructuring Bonds of such tranche or tranches or exercising any trust or power conferred on the Trustee with respect to such tranche or tranches; provided that:

-- (a) such direction shall not be in conflict with any rule of law or with the Indenture, - (b) subject to the express terms of the Indenture, any direction to the Trustee to sell or liquidate any 2016A Collateral shall be by the Holders representing 100% of the Outstanding Amount of the 2016A Restructuring Bonds, - (c) if the conditions set forth in the Indenture have been satisfied and the Trustee elects to retain the 2016A Collateral, then any direction to the Trustee by Holders representing less than 100% of the Outstanding Amount of the 2016A Restructuring Bonds to sell or liquidate the 2016A Collateral shall be of no force and effect, and - (d) the Trustee may take any other action deemed proper by the Trustee that is not inconsistent with such direction;

-provided, however, that the Trustee's duties shall be subject to the terms of the Indenture, and the Trustee need not take any action that it determines might involve it in liability or might materially adversely affect the rights of any Holders not consenting to such action.
+- (a) such direction shall not be in conflict with any rule of law or with the Indenture, - (b) subject to the express terms of the Indenture, any direction to the Trustee to sell or liquidate any 2017 Collateral shall be by the Holders representing 100% of the Outstanding Amount of the 2017 Restructuring Bonds, - (c) if the conditions set forth in the Indenture have been satisfied and the Trustee elects to retain the 2017 Collateral, then any direction to the Trustee by Holders representing less than 100% of the provided, however, that the Trustee's duties shall be subject to the terms of the Indenture, and the Trustee need not take any action that it determines might involve it in liability or might materially adversely affect the rights of any Holders not consenting to such action.
 Furthermore and without limiting the foregoing, the Trustee shall not be required to take any action for which it reasonably believes that it will not be indemnified to its satisfaction against any cost, expense or liability.